VoteIT/voteit.core/docs/tutorials/basic_plugin.rst

     config.include('demo_plugin')

 Pyramid and VoteIT each has plug points within their paster configuration files.
-In the file used for VoteIT core development, you'll find the following sections:
+In the file used for VoteIT core development, you'll probably find the following sections:

   .. code-block :: text